mongodb/specifications/source/crud/crud.rst

     maxTimeMS: Optional<Int64>;

     /**
      * Indicates whether the command will request that the server provide results using a cursor.
-The default is true.
      *
      * For servers < 2.6, this option is ignored as aggregation cursors are not available.
      * For servers >= 2.6, this option allows users to turn off cursors if necessary to aid in mongod/mongos upgrades.
+     * The default value is true.
      *
      * @see http://docs.mongodb.org/manual/reference/command/aggregate/
      */